 There are few better ways to feel completely reinvigorated and pampered than through having a spa day.
-During your Caribbean yacht charter, there are an abundance of spas to pick from that are easily accessible by yacht.
-Here is our round-up of the best spas to enjoy during your superyacht charter in the Caribbean.
+During your Caribbean yacht charter, there are an abundance of spas to choose from that are easily accessible by yacht.
+Here is our round-up of the best spas to enjoy during your superyacht vacation in this alluring tropical hotspot.

 Amazing beaches, warm, turquoise seas and the most charming people - Antigua is one of the Caribbean's most popular islands and a great place to embark on a superyacht charter through the Leeward Island chain and the ultimate desert-island idyll.

 Part of the uber-glamorous Oetker Collection (which includes some of the world’s most iconic hotels including the Hotel du Cap Eden Roc and Eden Rock St Barths), Jumby Bay is renowned for being an upscale yet authentic Caribbean escape.

 A haven of serenity, the treatment menu is based around indigenous natural ingredients and cultural traditions combined with modern therapeutic methodology.
 Book the Jumby Signature Island Experience treatment for the day you arrive.
 The treatment has been specifically designed for those arriving from a long flight and involves a cranial massage to balance the body and relieve jet lag, along with a coconut shea butter full-body massage and a warm facial.

 St Lucia is one of the most naturally beautiful islands in the Caribbean, and the Sugar Beach Viceroy Resort is nestled between the Pitons in what must be one of the most impressive locations in the whole West Indian archipelago.